Cheznoodle/COMP2042_CW_hfyeh2/README.md

 ## Step 1: Installing IntelliJ IDEA

    1. Download IntelliJ IDEA:
       * Visit the [JetBrains Website](https://www.jetbrains.com/idea/download/?section=windows) and download the latest version of IntelliJ IDEA (Community or Ultimate Edition).

    2. Install IntelliJ IDEA:
       * Run the downloaded installer and follow the installation prompts.

 ## Step 2: Configuring JavaFX SDK

    1. Download JavaFX SDK:
       * Visit the [OpenJFX Website](https://openjfx.io/) and download the latest JavaFX SDK.

    2. Extract JavaFX SDK:
       * Extract the downloaded ZIP file to a desired location on your system.

    3. Configure JavaFX in IntelliJ IDEA:
       * Open IntelliJ IDEA.
       * Create a new project or open an existing one.
       * Go to `File > Project Structure > Libraries`.
       * Click the `+` sign and select `Java`.
       * Navigate to the `lib` folder inside the extracted JavaFX SDK directory, select it, and click `OK`.

 ## Step 3: Setting up JDK in IntelliJ IDEA

    1. Open IntelliJ IDEA:
       * Launch IntelliJ IDEA on your computer.

    2. Access Project Structure:
       * If you have a project open, go to `File > Project Structure`.
       * For a new setup without a project, go to `Configure > Project Defaults > Project Structure`.

    3. Add JDK 19:
       * In the `Project Structure` dialog, select the `SDKs` under the `Platform Settings`.
       * Click the `+` sign at the top of the pane and select `JDK`.
       * In the file chooser, navigate to the location where JDK 19 is installed on your system and select the JDK’s root directory.
 IntelliJ IDEA will automatically detect the JDK version.
       * Click `OK` to add JDK 19 to IntelliJ IDEA.

 ## Step 4: Configuring Your Project to Use JDK 19

    1. Set Project SDK:
       * Still in the `Project Structure` dialog, select `Project` from the left sidebar.
       * In the `Project SDK` section, select the newly added JDK 19 from the dropdown list.

    2. Set Project Language Level:
       * In the same `Project` settings, adjust the `Project language level` to match JDK 19.
 Choose the level that provides the features you need for development.

    3. Apply and Close:
       * Click `Apply` and then `OK` to save the changes and close the dialog.

 ## Step 5: Configuring Maven

    1. Configure Maven in IntelliJ:
       * Go to `File > Settings`.
       * Search for "Maven" and ensure the "Maven home directory" points to the correct installation path.

    2. Apply and Confirm:
       * Click `Apply` and `OK` to save the Maven configuration.

 ## Step 6: Import Maven Dependencies

    1. Open Maven Tool Window:
       * Use the Maven tab in the right sidebar of IntelliJ IDEA.

    2. Reimport All Maven Projects:
       * Click the refresh button to reimport all Maven projects.
 This action downloads and sets up all the necessary dependencies.

 ### Note:
 * If after reimporting Maven Library/Dependencies, you experience errors & are unable to run the Main.java.
-Kindly re-import the javafx sdk library.
+Kindly add & re-import the javafx sdk library.

 ## Step 7: Build and Run the Project

    1. Build the Project:
       * Use IntelliJ IDEA's build feature to compile the project.

    2. Run the Application:
       * Execute `Main.java` from the `brickGame.Model` package to start the game.

 # Implemented and Working Properly: